From the province of Pordenone, on the northeast border of Italy, comes some of the most delicate and fragile works ever borne of paper and clay.

 “She doesn’t reveal the process – she would not tell you, or me either,” she says.
 “But if you look closely, you might guess how she does it.”

 But piffle!
-She can keep her secret if she likes – as long as she continues to create these excellent icons of the decorative arts.
+She can keep her secret if she likes – as long as she continues to create these beautiful forms for the decorative arts.